PutawanDE/PutawanDE.github.io/_posts/2025-11-9-i-tried-out-flutter’s-new-rendering-engine-impeller.md

 Impeller supports MSAA (Multisample Anti-Aliasing), a modern technique that smooths jagged edges along geometry in your UI.
 MSAA is more computationally expensive than the anti-aliasing previously used in Skia, but it produces higher-quality, smoother edges.
 Although more expensive, modern mobile devices can handle it without issues.

-One particular issue that MSAA helps address is the thin gaps that can appear between two adjacent containers of the same color, caused by subpixel rounding errors in the UI.
+One particular issue that MSAA helps address is the thin gaps that can appear between two adjacent containers of the same color, caused by sub-pixel rounding errors in the UI.
 This improved anti-aliasing may help close those gaps, making the UI appear more polished and seamless.

 <p align="center" markdown="1">
 <img src="/assets/img/i-tried-out-flutter’s-new-rendering-engine-impeller/thin-gap-problem.jpg" alt="Thin gap between two adjacent containers of the same color" class="max-w-72"/>